 Testicular cancer is uncommon in boys.
 Most cases are in young and middle-aged men.
 It responds well to treatment, especially when it’s found early.

-Thrombocytopenia is when someone has too few platelets in their bloodstream.
+With thrombocytopenia, there are too few blood cells called platelets.
 Many things can cause it and most can be treated.

 Thyroid cancer is uncommon in kids.
 Most who develop it do very well when the cancer is found and treated early.